Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 18 Amazing Things To Do In Amazing Almaty

 Learn the best things to see and do in Almaty, Kazakhstan.
-From admiring its breathtaking snow-capped mountains, to visiting stunning, and unique, alpine lakes, lovely parks, and old Russian cathedrals, learning the history of its old frontiersman towns, and much more, the cosmopolitan and surprisingly European-like city of Almaty offers many things to see and do.
+From admiring its breathtaking snow-capped mountains, to visiting stunning alpine lakes, lovely parks and old Russian cathedrals, as well as learning the history of its old frontiersman towns, and much more, the cosmopolitan and surprisingly European-like city of Almaty offers many things to see and do.

 Almaty is the former capital, and most populated city of Kazakhstan.
-It in itself offers a lot, while also making an excellent base for day trips to explore the amazing natural beauty of Kazakhstan.
+It in itself offers a lot, but it also makes an excellent base for day trips to explore the amazing natural beauty of Kazakhstan.
+This post covers the best things to do in Almaty, as well as incredible day trips.

 About Kazakhstan

-Kazakhstan, formerly part of the Mongolian empire (after being conquered by Genghis Khan), became part of the Soviet Union in 1936.
+Kazakhstan, formerly part of the Mongolian empire, became part of the Soviet Union in 1936.
 Russian was made the official language and over 400,000 Russians emigrated here.

 When the Soviet Union disbanded in the 20th century, Kazakhstan regained its independence and became a democracy.
-Today, the majority of the population is Kazakh (Russian is the minority).
+Today, the majority of the population is Kazakh (Russians are now the minority).

-Almaty is the former capital, located in southeastern Kyrgyzstan, where the dramatic snow-capped Tian Shan mountains, many stunning alpine lakes, and a canyon that looks like a mini Grand Canyon, all effortlessly beg for exploration.
-The new capital, as of 1997, is Nur-Sultan, located in northern central Kazakhstan.
+Almaty is the former capital.
+It’s located in southeastern Kyrgyzstan, where the dramatic snow-capped Tian Shan mountains, stunning alpine lakes, and a canyon that looks like a mini Grand Canyon, all beg for exploration.

 Best Things To Do In Almaty

-Kök Töbe, a mountain in Almaty, popular with both locals and tourists, offers a stunning panoramic view of the Tian Shan mountains and has an entertainment center at its top.
-The name, Kök Töbe, means “green peak” in Kazakh.
+Kok Tobe is a mountain in central Almaty that’s popular with both locals and tourists.
+It offers stunning panoramic views of the Tian Shan mountains and has an entertainment complex at the top.
+The name, Kok Tobe, means “green peak” in Kazakh.

-The mountain is 3,600’ (1,100 m) above sea level, showcasing stellar views.
-The scenic cable car ride to the top is 2,000 tenge (round trip), which is under $5 (as of August 2023).
-There is also a bus option for about half this cost.
-The cable car runs at night as well, so you can check out the view of the city during the day, and its twinkling lights at night.
+The mountain is 3,600’ (1,100 m) above sea level and showcases stellar views.
+The scenic cable car ride to the top is 5,000 KZT (round trip), which is a little under $10 (as of January 2025).
+You can also choose to ride just one way for 3,000 KZT, or even take a bus.
+The cable car also runs at night, so you can check out the view of the city during the day, and its twinkling lights at night.

-The entertainment aspect of Kök Töbe is honestly a bit touristic, with amusement park rides, including a ferris wheel and a roller coaster, an upside down house, karaoke, games, souvenirs, restaurants, and even a small petting zoo, but it still makes a fun afternoon or evening.
-This is also a popular place for selfies, with the city as a backdrop, especially at the “I Love Kök Töbe sign”.
+I loved the view, but personally found the entertainment aspect of Kok Tobe to be a bit too touristic.
+There are amusement park rides, including a ferris wheel and a roller coaster, an upside down house, karaoke, games, souvenirs, restaurants, and even a small petting zoo.
+And if you’re into selfies, the “I Love Kok Tobe sign” makes the perfect backdrop.

 The cable car starts at the station on Dostyk avenue, near Kazakhstan Hotel.
-Note that, like many touristy places, the restaurants prices are higher here than other restaurants in Almaty (and not really better), It’s all about the location here, not the food.
+Note that, like many touristy places, the prices at the restaurants here are higher here than other restaurants in Almaty (and not really better).

 Visit Zenkov: A Russian Orthodox Cathedral

-In 1927 this building was ordered closed under Soviet rule, where it was used for non-religious purposes as the Central Museum of Kazakhstan.
+In 1927 it was ordered closed under Soviet rule, where it was used for non-religious purposes as the Central Museum of Kazakhstan.
 It was restored in 1995 and now holds orthodox services again.

 Zenkov Cathedral is one of the best things to do in Almaty